apache/fury/README.md

 ## Compatibility
 ### Schema Compatibility
 Fury java object graph serialization support class schema forward/backward compatibility.
-The serialization peer adn deserialization peer can have different add/delete fields independently.
+The serialization peer and deserialization peer can add/delete fields independently.

 We plan to add support cross-language serialization after [meta compression](https://github.com/alipay/fury/issues/203) are finished.
 ### Binary Compatibility
 We are still improving our protocols, binary compatibility are not ensured between fury releases for now.
-Please shade fury if you use it for now.
+Please `shade` fury if you will upgrade fury in the future.

 Binary compatibility will be ensured before fury 1.0.

 ## Security
 Static serialization such as row format are secure by nature.
+But dynamic object graph serialization supports  deserialize unregistered types, which can introduce security risks.

+For example, the deserialization may invoke `init` constructor or `equals`/`hashCode` method, if the method body contains malicious code, the system will be at risks.

-But dynamic object graph serialization supports  deserialize unregistered types, which can introduce security issues.
-Fury provides a secure mode option  and enabled by default for this protocol, which can only deserialize registered types or built-in types, thus secure, by sacrificing some dynamics.
+Fury provides a secure mode option and enabled by default for this protocol, which allows deserializing trusted registered types or built-in types only for security.

-If you can ensure your environment is secure, you can disable the secure mode, then the user types are not needed be registered ahead, and can be serialized automatically.
+If your environment is **secure**, you can disable the secure mode for more dynamics, then the user types are not needed be registered ahead, and can be serialized automatically.

 ## RoadMap
 - Meta compression, auto meta sharing and cross-language schema compatibility.